merchisdk/sdk/docs/_typescript/other_entities.md

     content:
 content_markdown: |-
   The examples so far haev mostly used categories.
 You may be wondering what other entities exist.
-A complete list s available in the endpoint reference below.
+A complete list is available in the endpoint reference below.
 ---